-The beaded earrings embody the four directions symbol, as well as an opossum grape design -which is a traditional Chickasaw food.
+The beaded earrings embodied the four directions symbol, as well as an opossum grape design -which is a traditional Chickasaw food.

-The hair comb also includes the four directions symbol and traditional ribbons.
+The hair comb also included the four directions symbol and traditional ribbons.
 After European contact, a silver comb was worn by Chickasaw women with long ribbons that hung to their ankles.

-The finger woven belt was created by Ashley Wallace, one of the few Chickasaw people who still practice the ancient craft of finger weaving.
+The finger woven belt was created by Ashley Wallace, who still practices the ancient craft of finger weaving.